Clan Rising

 What does the surname Ramos mean?

-Devotional and topographic — from ramos, 'branches', above all the palm and olive branches of Domingo de Ramos, Palm Sunday: a name taken for the feast or for a child born to it.
+Devotional and topographic, from ramos, 'branches', above all the palm and olive branches of Domingo de Ramos, Palm Sunday: a name taken for the feast or for a child born to it.
 In Catholic Spain, branches mean one thing above all: the palms and olive of Domingo de Ramos, Palm Sunday, the entry of Christ into Jerusalem.

-Is Ramos a Spanish surname?
+Is Ramos Spanish or Portuguese?

 How old is the Ramos surname?